fleetboard-io/fleetboard/README.md

 ## Helm Chart Installation and Clear

-`Nauti` is pretty easy to install with `Helm`.
-Make sure you already have at least 2 Kubernetes clusters, please refer to this installation guide [Helm Chart Page](https://nauti-io.github.io/nauti-charts/).
+`Fleetboard` is pretty easy to install with `Helm`.
+Make sure you already have at least 2 Kubernetes clusters, please refer to this installation guide [Helm Chart Page](https://fleetboard-io.github.io/fleetboard-charts/).

 After the installation, add cross cluster DNS config segment, in `coredns` configmap, and restart coredns pods.
 The `cluster-ip` of `crossdns` is a static cluster IP, usually `10.96.0.11` , check before setting.